BlackBerry 'Mercury' comeback phone confirmed for late February

 We got a good look at a prefinal version of the Mercury earlier this month, and some time typing on its physical keyboard, a BlackBerry hallmark from way back.

-BlackBerry itself remains as a software entity that works with TCT to add its distinct custom layer over Android software.
+BlackBerry itself remains as a software entity that works with TCL to add its distinct custom layer over Android software.

 The brand isn't alone in its ambitions to reignite some glory from its heyday.
 Nokia Mobile (another confusing name-licensing situation operated by HMD) will also use the giant Mobile World Congress show to globally announce its Nokia 6, a phone currently sold only in China.